vrr11/CMPINF-0010-Skills-Lab-6-Version-Control/README.md

 ## Why we chose the license and code of conduct we did?
 - MIT License: We don't mind others using our code for their own purposes.
-- Contribute Convenant Code of Conduct: We believe in the principles of the Contributor Covenant.
+- Contributor Convenant Code of Conduct: We believe in the principles of the Contributor Covenant.